Start the Chinese New Year out right by celebrating with your friends and family!

 What Is the Spring Festival?

-You might also hear Chinese New Year to be called Spring Festival.
+You might also hear Chinese New Year being called Spring Festival.
 This is a more recent name for the day that is used in modern China.
 In addition to the “Spring Festival” name, you might hear it referred to as the Lunar New Year.
-That is because the Chinese New Year falls on the second new moon after winter solstice, so the date of the festival relies on the cycles of the moon.
+That is because the Chinese New Year falls on the second new moon after the winter solstice, so the date of the festival relies on the cycles of the moon.

 Celebrating Chinese New Year